42-adbouras/CoreCurriculum-1337MED/Born2beRoot/README.md

     <img src="https://www.redhat.com/sysadmin/sites/default/files/styles/full/public/2020-03/LVM%20Cropped.jpg?itok=wz2G1Aci" style="width:600px">
     </p>

+  * What is encryption:\
+    Encryption is the process of converting plain, readable data into an unreadable format using algorithms and keys.
+This is done to secure the data and prevent unauthorized access, ensuring that only authorized parties with the corresponding decryption keys can access and understand the original information.\
+    Based on the subject, when configuring volumes in Linux, particularly with Logical Volume Manager (LVM), the encryption is typically achieved using a software-based encryption mechanism called dm-crypt. dm-crypt is a kernel-level encryption module that provides transparent encryption of block devices, including logical volumes managed by LVM.

 ## Linux File System
   * What is a File System:\
     In Linux, a file system is a method of storing and organizing files on a storage device, such as a hard disk, solid-state drive, or network storage.
 It defines how data is stored, retrieved, and managed on the device.
 The file system is responsible for keeping track of files, directories, and the space on the disk.
 It provides a structure that allows users and applications to read from and write to files in a way that is efficient and organized.